jac99/Egonn/README.md

 ## Visualizations

 Visualizations of our keypoint detector results.
-On the left we show 128 keypoints with the lowest saliency uncertainty (red dots), whereas on the right 128 with the highest (yellow dots).
+On the left, we show 128 keypoints with the lowest saliency uncertainty (red dots).
+On the right, 128 keypoints with the highest uncertainty (yellow dots).

 ![](images/keypoints_vis.png)